Skip to content

 Composting is the process of breaking down⁢ organic matter into ⁢a nutrient-rich soil amendment.
 It’s a natural process that⁤ occurs when⁣ microorganisms in⁣ the soil decompose plant and animal waste.
 Composting can be done at home or on a larger scale, and it’s a⁣ great way to recycle organic⁢ materials and improve the quality of your soil.

-There are many benefits to composting, including:
+any benefits to composting, including:

 • Reduces waste: Composting diverts organic materials from landfills, where ⁤they would otherwise decompose⁤ and release methane, a potent ⁢greenhouse gas.